righteousness by virtue of being religiously devout

 The war is over, and Mr. March safely at home, busy with his books and the small parish which found in him a minister by nature as by grace, a quiet, studious man, rich in the wisdom that is better than learning, the charity which calls all mankind 'brother', the

-characterized by a firm and humorless belief in the validity of your opinions
+characterized by a firm, humorless belief in one's opinions